SubrataMaji/Telecom-Churn-Prediction-in-South-Asia/README.md

 * Performed in detailed EDA on the dataset.
 Clean and pre-process dataset.
 Prepare new feature and generate Target class using other features.
 Removed outliers from lots of features and reduced the no of features.

 * The task is a binary classification task.
 Tried various models like LR, SVM, DT, RF & XGB with hyper parameters tuning.
 Able to achieve f1-score: 0.934 on test data.
+*  Files available:
+*  1. ipython notebook.
+*  2. Raw dataset.
+*  3. Cleaned dataset used for training and all the other files I have used while working on this task.